 “Even the dust of your city which clings to our feet, we wipe off in protest against you…” Luke:10:11

 “Shaking the dust off the feet” was a common display of contempt toward Gentiles by the Jews.
 So ardently was their hatred of Gentiles, that even the dust that clung to the bottom of their sandals from Gentile territories was removed, as to not pollute their own “holy” land upon re-entering it.
-The Jews vaingloriously believed they were far better than Gentiles and presumed them to be unworthy of God’s attention.
+The Jews vaingloriously believed they were far better than Gentiles (all non-Jews) and presumed them to be unworthy of God’s attention.
 Perhaps their haughty behavior grew from the fact that they are God’s “chosen people” (Deut.
 7:6, Isa.
-14:2, 43:20), a “special treasure, above all peoples on the face of the earth” (Deut.
-14:2)”…to whom belongs the adoption as sons and the glory and the covenants and the giving of the Law and the temple service and the promises...entrusted with the oracles of God.”
+14:2, 43:20); a “special treasure, above all peoples on the face of the earth” (Deut.
+14:2);”…to whom belongs the adoption as sons and the glory and the covenants and the giving of the Law and the temple service and the promises...entrusted with the oracles of God.”
 (Rom.
-9:4, 3:2b).
-Furthermore, God made a covenant with their father Abraham an unconditional promise to make them a great people and give them and to land and blessings (Gen. 12:1-3, 15:18-21).
+9:4, 3:2b); and “…the apple of His eye.”
+(Zech.
+2:8).
+Furthermore, God made a covenant with their father Abraham, an unconditional promise to make them a great people and give them and land and blessings (Gen. 12:1-3, 15:18-21).

 Israel was required to be lights to Gentile nations and to glorify the God of Israel.
 (Ex.
 19:5-6).
-However, Israel behaved disobediently and miserably failed to represent God’s holiness to the pagan nations, often refraining from setting foot in Gentile cities.
+However, they behaved disobediently and miserably failed to represent God’s holiness to the pagan nations, often refraining from setting foot in Gentile cities.
 They even despised half-breed Jews; Jews and Samaritans who intermarried.
-If, for instance, a Jew had to travel on foot from Judah to Galilee (approximately ninety miles), they would circumvent the significantly shorter route straight through the city of Samaria and trek the extra distance.
-As with the Gentiles, the Jews believed that setting foot in Samaria would defile them.
+If for instance, a Jew had to travel on foot from Judah to Galilee (approximately ninety miles), many times they bypass the significantly shorter route through the city of Samaria and trekking around it, would walk the extra distance.
+As with Gentiles, the Jews believed that setting foot in Samaria would defile them.

 “Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the miracles had occurred in Tyre and Sidon which occurred in you, they would have repented long ago in sackcloth and ashes.
 Nevertheless I say to you, it shall be more tolerable for Tyre and Sidon in the day of judgment, than for you.
 And you, Capernaum, will not be exalted to heaven, will you?
 You shall descend to Hades; for if the miracles had occurred in Sodom which occurred in you, it would have remained to this day.
 Nevertheless I say to you that it shall be more tolerable for the land of Sodom in the day of judgment, than for you.”
 (Matt.
 11:21-24).

 For the most part, Paul had attempted unsuccessfully to get the Jewish people to embrace the revealed mystery of the Gospel of Christ.
-Moreover, he went to them first as God had commanded (Act 13:47, cf. Rom.
+Furthermore, he went to them first as God had commanded (Act 13:47, cf. Rom.
 1:16, Matt.
-10:5b-6), but they rejected the Gospel message prompting Paul and Barnabas to shake off the dust of their feet as a testimony against them.
+10:5b-6), but they rejected the Gospel message prompting, Paul and Barnabas to shake off the dust of their feet as a testimony against them.